ogobrecht/console/docs/api-overview.md

 API](https://developers.google.com/web/tools/chrome-devtools/console/api).
 This
 means, we have mostly the same log levels and method names.
 The parameters differs a little bit to fit our needs in PL/SQL.
-Not all methods making sense in a PL/SQL instrumentation tool (we have no direct screen) and therefore these seven are not implemented: clear, dir, dirxml, group, groupCollapsed, groupEnd and countReset (instead we have count_end and we ignore the line number, where the count occurred).
-For the two \*_end methods we use snake case instead of camel case for readability.
+Not all methods making sense in a PL/SQL instrumentation tool (we have no direct screen) and therefore these six are not implemented: clear, dir, dirxml, group, groupCollapsed, groupEnd.
+We use snake case instead of camel case for readability.
 As table is a keyword in SQL we named our method table#.
 The log level verbose is splitted into debug and trace.

 We have five log levels: